amalagon1/code_refactor/README.md

 # code_refactor

-I have re-factored the code to include semantic elements such as <nav>, <section>, and <aside>, in order to make the code more accessible.
+I have re-factored the code to include semantic elements such as nav, section, and aside, in order to make the code more accessible.
 I have added alt attributes to image links, and I have fixed broken links.
 I have consolidated CSS selectors to make the code more concise and easier to read.